Incendo/cloud-docs/docs/core/index.md

 ### Help generation

 Cloud has a system that assists in querying for command information.
-This is accessible through the `HelpHandler` that can be accessed using `CommandManager.createHelpHandler`.
+This is accessible through the `HelpHandler` that can be accessed using `CommandManager#createHelpHandler`.
 This invokes a `HelpHandlerFactory`.
-You may replace the default `HelpHandlerFactory` using `CommandManager.helpHandlerFactory(HelpHandlerFactory)` to change how the information is generated.
+You may replace the default `HelpHandlerFactory` using `CommandManager#helpHandlerFactory(HelpHandlerFactory)` to change how the information is generated.

 The help handler will try to output as much information as it can, depending on how precise the query is.